0xProject/protocol/docs/architecture/proxy.rst

 **Balances**

 Inevitably, there will be features that will cause the Exchange Proxy to hold temporary balances (e.g., payable functions).
 Thus, it’s a good idea that no feature should cause the Exchange Proxy to hold a permanent balance of tokens or ether, since these balances can easily get mixed up with temporary balances.

+**Reentrancy**

+Functions can be re-entered by default; those secured by the ``nonReentrant`` modifier cannot be re-entered.

+**Colliding Function Selectors**

+We manually ensure that function selectors do not collide during PR's.
+See the `Feature Checklist <./features.html#best-practices>`_ for a complete list of our best practices on Feature Development.